-This allows the server admins to limit the server resource usages for each cPanel account.
-The LVE manager prevents one cPanel account (or one tenant) from using up all the available resources, which is a common occurrence on servers with multiple tenants.
+This allows the admins to limit the server resource usage for each cPanel account.
+The LVE manager prevents one cPanel account (or one tenant) from using up all the available resources, a common occurrence on servers with multiple tenants.

-CageFS creates a virtualized user environment that prevents users from seeing other users on the same server.
+CageFS creates a virtualized user environment that prevents users from seeing others on the same server.
 This keeps each user in their respective cages where the user will have full functionality to the system files, tools, etc. The key benefits of CageFS are: